 The employer must also prepare, publish and keep under review a policy statement in relation to members who paid into the L G P S after 31 March 2014 but who also have membership before 1 April 2014 in relation to:

+whether to agree to waive actuarial reductions on compassionate grounds on protected membership, as set out in the ‘Technical guide – discretionary policies’ which can be found on the ‘Employer guides and documents’ page of www.lgpsregs.org.

 whether to apply the 85-year rule to a Scheme member wishing to take (non-flexible retirement) benefits voluntarily between age 55 and 60

-whether to agree to waive actuarial reductions on compassionate grounds on protected membership, as set out in the ‘Technical guide – discretionary policies’ which can be found on the ‘Employer guides and documents’ page of www.lgpsregs.org.

 The 85-year rule does not automatically apply if the employee decides to take (non-flexible retirement) benefits voluntarily between age 55 and 60.
 The employer can agree to apply the 85-year rule.
 If the employer does apply the 85-year rule, the employer must meet any strain on fund cost.
 If the employer does not apply the 85-year rule, the Scheme member would meet any strain on fund cost via an actuarial reduction applied to their pension.
-However, the employer also has discretion to waive actuarial reductions and pay the associated strain cost.
+The employer also has discretion to waive actuarial reductions and pay the associated strain cost.

 Discretions for leavers before 1 April 2014